GMLC-TDC/cheader2json/README.md

 - `new-version` (optional): The specific new version number to generate the diff for.
 - `version-constraint` (optional): A custom version constraint pattern using regular expressions.
 - `header-paths` (required): A path or regex within the source code checkouts to get the header files that should be converted to JSON.
+- `working-directory` (optional): The working directory for repository clones.
+If not provided, a default directory outside of the local GitHub Actions repository will be used.

 ### Outputs